zerintasnimkhan/projectcode_backend/README.md

 This project is divided in 3 steps, aim to complete one section per day.
 For each section use the respective folder in the `/server` directory, and save the required dependencies in the global `package.json`.

-Finally, use [Nodemon](https://github.com/remy/nodemon) it will make your life much easier.
+Finally, use [Nodemon](https://github.com/remy/nodemon), or the `--watch` flag in Node 19+, it will make your life much easier.

 ### Bare Node